St. Erkenwald (poem): Language and dialect

 However, the language of one late surviving copy—created roughly a century after the poem's composition—cannot be taken as a wholly accurate representation of the poem's original language.

-The two unusual characters within the St Erkenwald excerpt below are the letters yogh (ȝ) and thorn (þ).
+The two obsolete characters within the St Erkenwald excerpt below are the letters yogh (ȝ) and thorn (þ).

-Exemplary passageOpening Lines of St. ErkenwaldReferences
+Example passageOpening lines of St. Erkenwald

+Contemporary engagement with the material

+The poetry has been engaged with in current culture and scholarship in the several ways, including: